secorolab/FloorPlan-DSL/README.md

 Alternatively, you can install all requirements (except for blender) with `pip3 install -r requirements.txt`

-After installing the requirements, from the root directory of the repo execute:
+After installing all the requirements, you can install the languages.
+Execute from the root directory of the repo:

 ```
 python3 setup.py install